bodrick/awesome/TOPICS.md

 ## miscellaneous

+*   [windows-powertool/Powertool](https://github.com/windows-powertool/Powertool) - Windows powertool is a windows 10 and 11 utility designed to provide one click solution to reduce and trim down unnecessary burden that comes by default with windows. its used to Improve speed, remove bloatware, protect privacy, eliminate data collection, and so more.
 *   [PavelTorgashov/FastColoredTextBox](https://github.com/PavelTorgashov/FastColoredTextBox) - Fast Colored TextBox for Syntax Highlighting.
 The text editor component for .NET.
 *   [BluePointLilac/ContextMenuManager](https://github.com/BluePointLilac/ContextMenuManager) - 🖱️ 纯粹的Windows右键菜单管理程序
 *   [jsslkeylog/jsslkeylog](https://github.com/jsslkeylog/jsslkeylog) - Java Agent Library to log SSL session keys to a file for Wireshark